PreviousView allNext

 Will installing a swimming pool increase my home insurance costs?

-Yes, adding a swimming pool will likely increase your insurance costs because it brings more risk.
-It’s important to inform your insurer so that your policy keeps you safe from any possible accidents.
+Adding a swimming pool may change your insurance coverage.
+Some insurers adjust premiums based on risk factors, so it's best to check your policy.
+It’s important to inform your insurer so that your policy protects you from any possible accidents.

 What happens if I don’t tell my insurer about home renovations?